hyperscale-consulting/awseal/README.md

 ## 🛡️ The Solution

 `awseal` leverages Apple's Secure Enclave to provide hardware-backed security for your AWS credentials:

-- **Secure Storage**: AWS SSO credentials are encrypted using keys stored in the Secure Enclave
+- **Secure Storage**: AWS credentials are encrypted using keys stored in the Secure Enclave
 - **User Presence Required**: Access to credentials requires biometric authentication (Touch ID, Face ID) or device passcode
 - **Malware Protection**: Even if malicious code runs on your system, it cannot access your AWS credentials without your physical presence
 - **Seamless Integration**: Works transparently with the AWS CLI via `credential_process`

 ## ✨ Features

 - **Secure Authentication**: Login once with `awseal login` and your credentials are safely stored
 - **Automatic Credential Rotation**: Fresh role credentials are minted on-demand when needed
 - **Multiple Profile Support**: Configure different AWS accounts and roles
 - **Hardware Security**: Leverages Apple's Secure Enclave for cryptographic operations
 - **Touch ID Integration**: Biometric authentication for credential access